Add Your Business/Event

 Combining influences from East and West, Hanoi is known for centuries-old colonial architecture and a rich culture.
 Its historic city centre is the focal point for public life and tourist attractions.
 In recent years, Hanoi has gone through a construction boom, making it one of the fastest-growing cities in Southeast Asia.

 The gay scene in Hanoi is very small, when compared with other Asian capital cities.
 Whilst there are plenty of Vietnamese gay men, they don’t frequent public places where they might be subject to gossip.
 As a result, people tend to keep a low profile, and online services and apps such as Grindr are the best way for gay men meet each other.

 The discreet gay lifestyle makes for a quiet gay nightlife, where bars and clubs are mostly mixed.
 Bar GC (Golden Cock) seems to be the only well-known gay venue in town.
-However, Hanoi has seen a growing number of exclusively male massage spas over the years, as the dilemma surrounding homosexuality has begun to subside.
+However, Hanoi has seen a growing number of exclusively male Gay Massage Spas over the years, as the dilemma surrounding homosexuality has begun to subside.

-While visiting Haoi, beware of scams and hustlers posing as gays.
+While visiting Hanoi, beware of scams and hustlers posing as gays.
 Like in most major cities, use your common sense and caution when you’ve come in contact with strangers.